levoai/docs/docs/install-traffic-capture-sensors/ebpf-sensor/sensor-kubernetes.md

 #### NOTE:
 The default address for the satellite url in helm installations is `levoai-haproxy`.
 This address assumes that the Satellite is installed in the same cluster (and namespace) as the Sensor.
-If you wish to, you may also request Levo to host the Satellite for you.
+If they are installed on different clusters, the haproxy should be exposed so that it is reachable to the sensor, mention the exposed ip-address as satellite-url If you wish to, you may also request Levo to host the Satellite for you.
 In this case, you will need to set the `satellite-url` to `https://collector.levo.ai` and specify an organization ID (`organization-id`) via helm values.

 ```shell
 helm upgrade --set sensor.levo_env=<your-application-environment> --set sensor.config.satellite-url=https://collector.levo.ai --set sensor.config.organization-id=<your-org-id> levoai-sensor levoai/levoai-ebpf-sensor -n levoai